Spacial/awesome-arts/README.md

 - [GPU Performance for Game Artists](http://www.fragmentbuffer.com/gpu-performance-for-game-artists/)
 - [8bit games in browser emulator](https://floooh.github.io/tiny8bit/). [github](https://github.com/floooh/chips-test)
 - [SWAGGINZZZ](https://pellsson.github.io/): In what was her first game of NetHack ever, SWAGGINZZZ struggled.
 She constantly bumped into walls, and oftentimes found herself with critically low HP.
 The setbacks would not deter her however, and after 7 minutes and 15 seconds she ended up ascending – having taken 2087 in-game turns to do so.
+- [Color Emulation](https://byuu.net/video/color-emulation): In this article, I'll walk through the importance of color emulation, and provide some example code and screenshots.

 ## Software